mrmch/matt-jillian-io/question.md

 title: Frequently Asked Questions
 ---

+## Parking?
+Parking shouldn't be a problem, you can park along the road on the grass.

+## What to wear?
+We're obviously getting dressed up but this is also a farm barbeque and hopefully the weather could be hot during the day but chilly in the evening.
+Feel free to get dressed up but you don't have to be fancy.
+Be comfortable!
+And maybe wear something with a stretchy waistband!

 ## Where should out of town guests stay?

 - Sidney Travelodge
 - Cedarwood Inn